 While integral to the process, the ability to attain clarity can be exceptionally challenging depending upon the complexity of the issue and the level of complicating influences at hand.
 It is easier to create a policy that can be reliably understood, recalled, and implemented when considering six factors as opposed to sixty.
 However, as the complexity of an issue increases, so too does the need for the policy to provide guidance that is understood.
 Absent understanding, the policy is without value.

-As described above, each of the six principles supports and is supported by the other principles, and in this respect the principles are of equal importance.
+As described above, each of the six pillars supports and is supported by the other pillars, and in this respect the pillars are of equal importance.
 Yet, clarity can reasonably be viewed as being the first among these equals.
-Without clarity, the ability of the other principles to take full form is substantially weakened.
+Without clarity, the ability to fully attain the other pillars is substantially weakened.
 Rather than courage, consistency, confidence, consensus and capacity, the absence of clarity breeds apprehension, miscalculations, confusion, discord, and lethargy – even paralysis.
 It is in these respects that a lack of clarity can cause the most damaging policy failures.

 Courage follows directly after clarity, as ensuring that clarity exists within an agency’s policies is a core leadership responsibility often requiring courage.
 The dictionary defines courage as: “the quality of mind or spirit that enables a person to face difficulty, danger, pain, etc., without fear.”
+Improving upon that definition, courage is most evident when one presses forward despite fear.
 Within the law enforcement profession, courage is appropriately first associated with the physical dangers faced by our officers, deputies, troopers, agents and other members carrying out their agency’s public safety mission directly in the field.
 But administrative courage is also a key factor within the profession, as well as its opposite – supervisory cowardice.

 Depending on the particular policy issue, ensuring that an agency’s policies are properly founded on the constitution; safeguard civil liberties; provide clarity and consistency; build confidence, consensus and capacity; and establish the appropriate and reasonable trainable and attainable standards can be challenging.
 Such can even generate substantial political pressures for and from elected officials with authority over the agency and carry liability and career risks for police executives.